-Day 7 - Professor posts summative response.
-Student can responses to the summation.
+Day 7 - Professor posts a summative response.
+Students can respond to the summation.

 Students will participate in weekly small-group discussion forums during weeks 2 to 9 of the course.
 The groups will be assigned randomly prior to week 2 of the course and will consist of three or four students in each (for groups of three 'official discussions' are only required on 6 of the 8 weeks, the professor will endeavor to have an initial post for the 3 students to work with on the remaining two weeks).
 The duration of each discussion will be one week.
 The format will be as follows: